 Then, to use RunPython or UDFs in a workbook, you need to set a reference to xlwings in the VBA editor, see screenshot (Windows: Tools > References..., Mac: it's on the lower left corner of the VBA editor).
-Note that when you create a workbook via xlwings quickstart, the reference is already set.
+Note that when you create a workbook via xlwings quickstart, the reference should already be set.